swanket/swanket.github.io/CV.md

 ## Publications
 Gilchrist, J.T., Jellinek, A.M., Hooft, E.E.E., Wanket, S.M.
 Submarine terraced deposits linked to periodic collapse of caldera-forming eruption columns.
 Nat.
 Geosci.16, 446–453 (2023). [https://doi.org/10.1038/s41561-023-01160-z](https://doi.org/10.1038/s41561-023-01160-z)

-## Professional Interests
-I hope to use the skills I learned in my M.Sc. and B.Sc. to enhance sustainability and progress across any industry that I work in.
-I am interested in research focused on the physical and thermal interactions of ice sheets and glaciers on volcanic eruptions, physical oceanography and fluid dynamics, ground and surface water hydrology, and really anything Earth Science with a focus on sustainability and climate change.
-I am experienced and interested in using computer science to study physical processes that might be difficult to capture in field studies.
-I do not have fieldwork experience, however I would love to engage in fieldwork in the future because without solid data acquisition computer studies are impossible.

 ## Skills and Activities
 **Programming Languages**: Python, MATLAB, Julia, SQL, R